Copies of the reports can be downloaded by clicking on the relevant links below. Older research reports can be found in the Archive section.

 This report details the results of SCRA’s second national survey of children, young people, parents and carers.
 The aim of the survey was to get feedback on the service they receive from SCRA and their experiences at Children’s Hearings, and was carried out in collaboration with Children’s Hearings Scotland.

 Children and Families Survey 2012-13 results (1074 kb)

 This research looks at how much education is included in the plans of 250 children on Supervision Requirement aged between three and 17 years old.How much is education included in the plans of children on Supervision Requirements (484 kb)

-This follows on from the SCRA research on care and permanence planning that was published last year.
+This follows on from SCRA research on care and permanence planning.
 The new research looks at decision-making and outcomes for children who have been on Supervision Requirements for five and more years.

 Let's all make a change for children and young people - published 2012.

 One of SCRA’s Modern Apprentices, Zoie Montgomery, has carried out a new piece of research entitled, ‘Let’s all make a change for children and young people’.
 The report is a young person’s review of research on children views on the Children’s Hearings System .

 SCRA’s Modern Apprentices carried out inspection visits of 23 Hearings Centres.
 Their report makes recommendations to improve Hearing Centres and young people’s experiences of coming to Hearings.
 An Action Plan has been produced to take forward and implement the Modern Apprentices recommendations in SCRA.